Shake-Shack-Engineering/.github/PULL_REQUEST_TEMPLATE.md

 * If any API Gateway resource is created/updated in the PR, **Swagger** must be updated accordingly (openapi-documentation project).

+## Secrets/Credentials
+* No tokens or credentials should be stored in the code.

 ## Errors handling
 * Each line on the code must be covered by try/catch.
     * All errors must be logged using a **_console.error(error)_**